When Homogeneous Systems Meet Dissipation and Disorder: Quasidisorder Effect and Topological phase transition

-Based on the above considerations, in our numerical calculation, we choose a relatively loose criterion, that is, the steady state where the distance between the center of mass and the system boundary is less than or equal to $5$ times the lattice constant is considered as the edge state.
-Figure \ref{f6}(a) shows the energy spectrum of the system at $\omega=1.5\nu$ in the initial state.
+The edge localization of the steady state reflects the system's nontrivial topological properties under nonequilibrium conditions.
+We describe the influence of a quasi-disordered potential on the topological properties of the NESS via the location of the center of mass as well.
+In our numerical calculation, we still choose a relatively loose criterion, that is, the steady state where the distance between the center of mass and the system boundary is less than or equal to $5$ times the lattice constant is considered as the edge state.
+Figure \ref{f7}(a) presents the energy spectrum of the initial system at $\omega=1.5\nu$.
 We can see that as the increase of $V$, there are always two branches of edge states near zero energy, which are shown in red dots.
-It means that the initial state of system is topological nontrivial.
-As previously studied, a strong disorder potential will destroy the steady-state boundary localization and induce a steady-state topological phase transition.
-To intuitively describe the topological phase transition, we calculate the topological phase diagram under $\ell=1$, $\gamma=0.1\nu$, and $\omega=1.5\nu$, and the phase diagram characterizing the existence of edge state is plotted in Fig.~\ref{f6}(b).
-The parameter regions with $Q=1$ denote the existence of edge states, while those with $Q=-1$ denote the absence of edge states (Here, $Q$ plays as a role of topological invariant.
+It means that the initial system has topological nontrivial property.
+As previously studied, a strong disorder potential will trigger the steady-state edge localization and induce a steady-state topological phase transition.
+To intuitively describe the topological phase transition, we calculate the topological phase diagram under $\ell=1$, $\gamma=0.1\nu$, and $\omega=1.5\nu$, and the phase diagram characterizing the existence of edge state is plotted in Fig.~\ref{f7}(b).
+The parameter regions with $Q=1$ denote the existence of edge state, while those with $Q=-1$ denote the absence of edge state (Here, $Q$ plays as a role of topological invariant.
 In fact, it only is a logic value extracted from the distance.).
-Meanwhile, we calculate the initial energy spectrum for the $\omega=0.5\nu$ case, and it is plotted in Fig.~\ref{f6}(c).
-As seen that, there is no any edge states near zero energy.
-We calculate the topological phase diagram for the $\omega=0.5\nu$ case in Fig.~\ref{f6}(d), and find that under slightly weak quasidisorder, the steady-state is still located at the edge of system.
-As the increase of $V$, the steady-state experiences a topological phase transition from the edge state to the bulk state.
-Compared to the $\omega=1.5\nu$ case, we find that the region characterizing the existence of edge state gets smaller.
-It means that the initially topological trivial property will weaken the topological stability of the steady-state.
-Besides, the results show localization and topological properties of the steady-state are greatly affected by the initial state of the system.
+We find that topological phase transitions emerge at substantial quasidisorder strengths.
+Crucially, for systems possessing initial topological non-triviality, the preservation of topological edge states in the NESS requires strong quasidisorder interventions.